-Production starts within the ATMEL Wafer Fabrication plant; here the silicon wafers undergo diffusion processing in 25-wafer lots.
-Computer tracking at wafer level throughout the process is achieved by the batch tracking system.

-The batch tracking system system is an on-line manufacturing tracking system which monitors the progress of the wafers through the fabrication cycle.
-After fabrication the wafers are sent to ATMEL Test Fab where they are thinned to a pre-specified thickness and tested.
-ATMEL Test Fab tests the TOE to assure conformance with the device specification.
-During the IC testing, security encoding is performed where some of the

-EEPROM bytes are programmed with the unique traceability information, and the customer software is loaded in the EEPROM if required.
+- 49 Production starts within the ATMEL Rousset Wafer Fabrication Plant; here the silicon wafers undergo diffusion processing in 25-wafer lots.
+Computer tracking at wafer level throughout the process is achieved by a manufacturing database. - The manufacturing databse is an on-line manufacturing tracking system which monitors the progress of the wafers through the fabrication cycle.
+After fabrication the wafers are sent to ATMEL Test fab where they are thinned to a pre-specified thickness and tested.
+ATMEL Test fab test the TOE to assure conformance with the device specification.
+During the IC testing, security encoding is performed where some of the EEPROM bytes are programmed with the unique traceability information, and the customer software is loaded in the EEPROM.

 The wafers are inked to separate the functional ICs from the non-functional ICs.
 Finally, the wafers are sawn and then shipped to the customer.
-Unsawn wafers may be shipped to the customer if requested.
+Unsawn wafers may be shipped to the customer if requested, the customer is given guidance on wafer saw [WSR].